 The summer of ’76 in Philadelphia was scorching hot.
 Legionella bacteria gained a foothold in the Bellevue-Stratford’s water and cooling system, and as we know now, showers, fountains, and hot tubs are places where people can come into contact with contaminated droplets of water, potentially breathing them in and falling victim to Legionnaire’s Disease.

-Today, Legionella is understood to be the cause of up to 25,000 cases of Legionnaire’s Disease each year, and may be responsible for between 3% and 15% of all community-acquired pneumonia.
+Each year, between 8,000 and 18,000 people in the United States contract L. pneumophila and go on to develop Legionnaires’ Disease.
+It may be responsible for between 3% and 15% of all community-acquired pneumonia.
 Reports suggest that elderly males may be the most likely to develop the disease.

 The Centers for Disease Control and Prevention have developed A Practical Guide to implementing industry standard water management programs designed to keep public water systems well-maintained and free of Legionella.